It’s time to teach your child to wipe. But how?

 Stage 4: Totally independent toileting

 Eventually, you’ll phase out the Courtesy Wipe and that’ll be it.
 Your days of wiping this child have come to a close.
-And thus closes one major chapter in parenting.

 This concludes “How to teach your child to wipe”